**date -- absolute time representation (year, month, day, hour, minute, second ...)

 Notice that if a single numerical value appears, it is interpreted as seconds; if a single value appears followed by a slash, it is interpreted as a year; if a single value appears followed by a colon, it is interpreted as a minutes.
 Days and hours require two leading or two trailing delimiters respectively.
 In general, abbreviated forms of **date representations tend to favor the two extremes of time: seconds and years.
 These are the time frames that are typically of greatest interest to music scholars.

-The **date representation makes use of the Gregorian calendar and the 24-hour clock; Dates prior to the year 1 A.D. can be specified by prepending the "at" sign (@) to the year.
+11th day of the month Examples of **date components The **date representation makes use of the Gregorian calendar and the 24-hour clock; Dates prior to the year 1 A.D. can be specified by prepending the "at" sign (

 14:30x: